 Sales and marketing increasingly have joint responsibility for revenue numbers

 Sales and marketing are now jointly responsible for revenue numbers and are signing Service Level Agreements to that effect.
 Holding marketing accountable and closely monitoring conversion rates at all stages is vital to helping enable sales teams with truly qualified and prioritized prospects to work.

 But What About Sales Enablement Tools?

 As an industry we are making great progress on the first cause of the divide.
-But what about working toward getting great sales tools into sales teams hands.
+But what about working toward getting great sales tools, like Allego, into sales teams hands.
 This is where marketing and sales enablement teams can get ahead of the market with a strong focus.

 Let’s explore why sales enablement tools are so critical today to address the sales and marketing divide.